 Assessment of writing is intrinsically hard because it’s ambiguous.
 It’s not sufficient to resort to a checklist of criteria and ensure the boxes are ticked.
 Not everything is black and white, right or wrong.
 Moderation provides a platform to qualify judgements, discuss doubts and, generally, improve one’s understanding of where a pupil is at.
 Together we’re stronger.

 At Pobble, we know online moderation is the way forward and we've made it possible!
 No more hauling books across town to moderation workshops, all teachers discussing a wide range of writing with an expert for the whole session, and teachers from different part of the world coming together.
-You can learn more Pobble's moderation tools by reading this blog or joining one of our webinars.
+You can learn more Pobble's moderation tools by reading this blog or visit our website.

 About the author: Laura Bailey is Pobble’s assessment and moderation expert.
 Laura works with schools to develop effective assessment processes and is passionate about ensuring moderation is a meaningful and positive experience.
 Laura has worked as a teacher, senior leader, as an assessment lead for a Local Authority and as a teaching and learning consultant.